nguyenhoangan-monkey/nguyenhoangan-monkey/README.md

 ## I am from Hanoi, Vietnam, I am learning Rust and OCaml.
 In 2020s, I think it is important to reconsider symbolic logic and memory-safe programming languages to be a compliment to LLM.
 Since these languages are used to make compilers and used for cybersecurity penetration testing, they are perfect to tame the chaoticness of AI generated code.
+If we combine LLM with well-defined logic from OCaml/Rust, naturally we will create a neurosymbolic AI that can generalize to many domains.

 ## OCaml and Rust should be used to benefit Vietnam.
 In Vietnam, the goal is by 2045 to achieve a developed socialist-oriented economy.
 For myself and for the world, I think it is important to use these technologies to benefit the people to solve perennial